-Peter Nelson is an Assistant Professor in the Department of Civil and Environmental Engineering at Colorado State University.
+Peter Nelson is an Associate Professor in the Department of Civil and Environmental Engineering at Colorado State University.
 He received his B.S.E. in Civil and Environmental Engineering from Princeton University, and has a Ph.D. in Earth and Planetary Science from the University of California, Berkeley.CV (PDF)

 Post-wildfire fluvial geomorphology.Website

 Morphodynamic modeling of stratigraphic feedbacks on channel evolution; Sediment sorting in meandering channels.

 Research focus TBD.

 Geomorphic controls on surface water - groundwater exchange.

 Dynamic stratigraphy and alternate bars

 Now working on modeling flow in rivers using smoothed particle hydrodynamics in our group at CSU.